 - Leave time varies from Marine to Marine, as well as from unit to unit.

 Homecomings by Ship

 Of course those coming in on ships that were deployed from other bases (both east and west coast) have quite a bit of lead time and you will likely get communication from your Marine and/or the news media.

 Obtaining accurate information.

 For Marines that will fly home, if you get a phone call from your Marine, listen for the terminology "Flight Window" and write down every detail of that.
-Also, as soon as we have reliable, accurate information and dates about troop movement back home, we'll post it under "Official News of Homecomings" on the message board forum for EACH unit.
 Please, take everything you hear with a grain of salt; even news from your Marine.
 The Marines are subject to rumor as well.
 Homecoming news is not official until it comes from the mouth of the USMC.
 Patience is an operative word here.

 Be careful of rumors.

 Rumors seem to travel faster than news.
 Even the Marines in the field are subject to rumors and unclear information.
 Be careful of passing on rumors and try to verify any information that is given to you 'second-hand'.
 Label unverified information as a potential rumor prior to passing it along.

 Military planning is in constant revision based on an almost endless number of factors and situations and world events.
 Because of this, it will take a decent amount of time to firm up plans for bringing troops home.

 Prioritizing troop movement to home.